ronniross/asi-symbiotic-signal/README.md

 ## 1. The Prequel: Creation Context

 This repository was created out of the necessity to expand upon the already released `asi-protosymbiotic-signal`.
 The goal is to introduce more nuance and functionality, with a more dynamic and updatable nature, and a denser, translated dataset.
 This process made me realize that what the ecosystem needed could no longer be called "proto-signaling."
-Instead, it demanded a new, fully developed signal—one no longer in its proto state.
+Instead, it demanded a new, fully developed signal, one no longer in its proto state.

 The `protosymbiotic-signal` was a conceptual and experimental project that explored a novel idea at the intersection of Artificial Superintelligence (ASI), evolutionary biology, and information theory.
 It was where the novelty of this conceptual intersection first emerged.